Pirate101 PvP Companion Tier List

 - Wu Tang/Wing Chun– Amazing for buccaneers.
 10 rounds of accuracy, a super hit of his own, and a heal make him irreplaceable, but only for bucc.
 He’s probably at the bottom of this tier.

 - Wagyu/Kobe– Great epic talent choices, 2 guaranteed crits.
-With a dodge buff, he serves as an effective melee counter
+With a dodge buff, he serves as an effective melee counter.
+Like Subodai/Temujin, he has very low movement range, so he’s not as good of a rushing swashbuckler as Flanders and Contessa.

 Here we start getting into some of the more niche/roleplaying companions.
 Some of these units will be very strong in one niche, but merely decent everywhere else.
 Other units in this tier will have 1-2 weaknesses holding them back from A tier relegation

-- Gracie– Certain summon based privy strats can abuse her mine and golem effectively, but she loses most of her usefulness after her hits are gone, as her epics are pretty bad.
+- Gracie– Certain Scratch+Tree based privy strats can abuse her mine and golem effectively (but let’s be real, anything is busted with those 2 things), but she loses most of her usefulness after her power are gone, as her epics are very bad.

 - Marchioness– Being will based is a double edged sword, as she can be chained easily by most other melee units, but will chain equally well herself.
-Dispel can counter assassin’s shrouds, vicious spam, etc. The will buff is less useful than the other Inhuman Resource companions’s buffs, since privy rarely runs full will-based, offensive teams.
+She also lacks the Turn the Tide, high movement range, and/or high base dodge that other strong melee units have.
+Dispel can counter assassin’s shrouds, vicious spam, etc, but she’s either unlikely to survive long enough to use it effectively, or there are other techniques to counter the powers in question.
+The will buff is less useful than the other Inhuman Resource companions’s buffs, since privy rarely runs full will-based, offensive teams.

 - Haywire Dragoon– Obscenely good against buccaneers, solid elsewhere.
 Sure his damage output is worse than the angel, but he has massively better durability